Skip to contents

 Details

-Note that empty character vector is considered as a valid condition too.
+• An empty character vector (character(0)) is considered a valid condition and always passes the check.

 Author